giellalt/lang-smj/smj.md

 ## Error tags

-All Err-tags must have normative form as lemma except Err/Lex
+All Err-tags must have a normative form as lemma except Err/Lex

 * **+Err/Orth** = Substandard.
 An ungrammatical, non-normative form of normative lemma.
 * **+Err/Lex** = No normative lemma